Help for Dogs With Hypothyroidism

 The final type of behavioral aberrations seen with hypothyroidism is sudden onset of seizure activity.
 According to Dr. Dodds, these dogs “appear perfectly healthy outwardly, have normal hair coats and energy, but suddenly have a seizure for no apparent reason.”
 The seizures may be infrequent, and may include aggressive behavior immediately before or after the seizures.

-Which Dogs Are Most at Risk?
+Which Dogs Are Most at Risk for Thyroid Problems?

 It used to be that the stereotypical dog with hypothyroidism was middle-aged and a mid- to large-sized breed.
 Today, says Dr. Dodds, “the majority of dogs diagnosed with hypothyroidism are young adults.
 They’re one and a half, not four or five like we used to see.”